sww1235/PCB-reverse-engineering/README.md

 # Altec-Lansing-reverse-engineering
 Reverse Engineering of Altec Lansing speaker PCBs

+Done for fun, and not for profit.